 - During consultation DRP community expressed their pleasure to get DTTWs at the nearest places of their houses.
 They opined that it will reduce their time to collect water and bring pleasure for them.
 Now they are using less water as per their need and this is a mental pain for them.
 Old women cannot collect water from the tops of the hills and they fail to get assistance from others very often.
-The DRP is very much happy with EMCRP project - Most of the participants expressed that the number of Tara Tube well that have been selected for at Camp-05is not adequate is term of population density and inadequacy of water supply over the year for the DRPs. - They emphasized for the construction of the Tara Tube well with provision of CC platform so that at tube well location and its surrounding area remain dry and safe for women and child; - Participants showed highly anxious about its operation and maintenance.
+The DRP is very much happy with EMCRP project - Most of the participants expressed that the number of Tara Tube well that have been selected for at Camp-03 is not adequate is term of population density and inadequacy of water supply over the year for the DRPs. - They emphasized for the construction of the Tara Tube well with provision of CC platform so that at tube well location and its surrounding area remain dry and safe for women and child;

+- Participants showed highly anxious about its operation and maintenance.
 In this regard, they suggested to confirm who will take responsibilities operation and maintenance. - They also expressed their concern about employment opportunities.
-They said that, if possible non skilled worker should engage from DRP community so that they can manage their livelihood.
+They said that, if possible, non-skilled worker should engage from DRP community so that they can manage their livelihood. - Vulnerable group like pregnant women, elderly, persons with disabilities, etc. requested to install tube well within household areas.
+Maximum Tara deep tube well sites are selected within DRPs household areas.